 This is when test results can be considered definitive.
 Testing at this point:

-- Detects virtually all infections
+- Detects virtually all substances

 - Rules out false negatives from testing too early